Apple Pie Filling

 - Prepare the apples.
 Wash, dry, and peel the apples, then cut them into slices if you plan to use the filling for pie, chunks for other baked goods and pastries, or your choice if you plan to use it for a sauce or topping.
 Sprinkle the lemon juice over the apples and toss to coat.

-- Make the sugar-spice syrup.
-In a large saucepan or skillet, combine the 3 tablespoons of water, butter, granulated sugar, brown sugar, cinnamon, nutmeg, and salt.
-Place over medium heat and stir to melt the butter and dissolve the sugars.
-Bring to a boil.
+- Make the syrup.
+In a large saucepan or skillet, combine water, butter, granulated sugar, brown sugar, cinnamon, nutmeg, and salt.
+Heat to melt the butter and dissolve the sugars, then bring to a boil.

-- Cook the apples in the syrup.
-Add the apples to the saucepan.
-Reduce the heat to low, cover with a lid, and simmer for 4-8 minutes, stirring frequently, until the apples are starting to get tender, but not mushy.
-The time will vary depending on the type of apple and the size and shape you cut them.
+- Cook the apples.
+Add the apples to the saucepan, the simmer until the apples are starting to get tender, but not mushy.
+The time will vary depending on the type of apple and the size and shape.

-- Whisk in the cornstarch.
-In a small bowl, whisk the cornstarch in the additional 2 tablespoons of water and add to the pan.
-Simmer for another 2-3 minutes, until thickened.
+- Thicken the filling.
+In a small bowl, whisk the cornstarch in cold water and add to the pan.
+Simmer until thickened.

 - Cool.
 Cool slightly to use as a topping or sauce, or cool completely to use in pies, cobblers, etc.